vanderbilt-data-science/PEFT/README.md

 ## Getting Started

 To access Gemma for this tutorial, you need a [HuggingFace](www.huggingface.co) account and a HuggingFace API Token with read-only permissions (In HF: Profile -> Settings -> Access Tokens).
 Additionally, you need to visit [Gemma's HuggingFace Space](https://huggingface.co/google/gemma-7b) and click the button to accept their terms of use.
 After accepting the terms, access should be immediately granted.

+## The Dataset

+In this tutorial we will be using the [English Quotes Dataset](https://huggingface.co/datasets/Abirate/english_quotes) from HuggingFace.
+This is a dataset containing quotes and their authors.
+We are going to train Gemma to, given a quote beginning, complete the quote and list its author.